almondp040/Advanced-JS-Practice/Scopes and Closures/notes.md

     - Making functions out of functions, which returns certain items
     - Think of promise chaining but just with functions.
         - See the Unique ID function

+- Closures Loops
+    - Loops do not create their own scope and everything would be global
+    - Essentially we would need to create a new scope inside of the loop, IF we do not use let.
+    - with let the index will be scoped via the loop so other functions inside of the loop can use the index